 Solid Surface Floors

-Around Ocala, Florida, solid surface floors are extremely popular, according to Russ Walker, who works with buyers in communities such as On Top of the World and Trilogy at Ocala Preserve.
+Around Ocala, Florida, solid surface floors are extremely popular, according to Russ Walker, who works with buyers in communities such as On Top of the World and Ocala Preserve.
 “They’re easier to clean, don’t require any maintenance, and reduce any trip hazards.”

 If you’re on a budget, Shannon Barker, who specializes in Southern California’s Terramor and Buena Vida at La Floresta, recommends that buyers focus on structural options (bedrooms, fireplaces, doors) over ornate options (crown molding, window coverings, landscaping) in order to keep the final price down.
 That keeps property taxes down as well.